top of page

 • Location: Indianapolis HQ; 45 sites statewide

-• Institution Type: Public, 2‑year, single accreditation
+• Institution Type: Public, two year, single accreditation

-• Delivery: Online, hybrid, campus; 8‑week
+• Delivery: Online, hybrid, campus; 8 week

 • Accreditation: HLC; ATMAE selected programs